-Piedmont is a private liberal arts college founded by Congregationalists and based upon the Judeo-Christian tradition.
+Piedmont is a private liberal arts university founded by Congregationalists and based upon the Judeo-Christian tradition.
 The Judeo-Christian tradition comprises the humane values upon which Western Civilization is based.
 It promotes concern for others and the acceptance for individual responsibility that are essential for ethical conduct and citizenship.
-Through fostering understanding and acceptance of this tradition, Piedmont College strives to further develop the individual's personal growth through self-understanding and the ability to lead and work effectively with others.
+Through fostering understanding and acceptance of this tradition, Piedmont University strives to further develop the individual's personal growth through self-understanding and the ability to lead and work effectively with others.

 The American Congregational Association (Congregational Library and Archives)